DICOMANON/DPHIANT/README.md

   DICOManon is a plugin to anonymize dicom files.
 </p>
 <p align="center">
-  🚧 This project is under developement 🚧
+  🚧 This project (and the readme) is under developement 🚧
 </p>

 ### Table of Contents